mwittig/pimatic-solarview/README.md

 * English homepage: <http://www.solarview.info/Solarlogger_en.aspx>

-SV is capable of gathering data from up to 9 inverters and additional meter points which may be used to monitoring the in-house consumption of solar energy, for example.
+SV is capable of gathering data from up to 9 inverters and additional meter points which may be used to monitor the in-house consumption of solar energy, for example.
 SV is a vendor-neutral solution which supports a large number of inverter models from various vendors.
 It is available for Fritz!Box, Raspberry PI, and Windows.

 Screenshots